goldsborough/algs4/quicksort/README.md

 - More likely that your computer is struck by lightning bolt (random-shuffle)
 - Negligible case.

-Average case: Number of compares is ~ 1.39 N lg N.
+Average case: Number of compares is `~ 1.39 N lg N`.
 - 39% more compares than mergesort
 - But faster than mergesort in practice because of less data movement.